10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 <h2 id="philosophy" class="anchor-heading">Philosophy</h2>
-At 10up, we aim to create the best possible experience for both our clients and their customers; not for the sake of using cool, bleeding edge technologies that may not have widespread browser support.
+At WisdmLabs, we aim to create the best possible experience for both our clients and their customers; not for the sake of using cool, bleeding edge technologies that may not have widespread browser support.
 Our markup embodies this approach.

 ### Principles
 Markup is intended to define the structure and outline of a document and to offer semantic structure for the document's contents.
 Markup should not define the look and feel of the content on the page beyond the most basic structural concepts such as headers, paragraphs, and lists.

-At 10up, our projects are often large and ongoing.
+At WisdmLabs, our projects are often large and ongoing.
 As such, it's imperative that we engineer projects to be maintainable.
 From a markup perspective, we do this by adhering to the following principles:

 ### Semantic
-At 10up, we pride ourselves in writing clean, semantic markup.
+At WisdmLabs, we pride ourselves in writing clean, semantic markup.
 Semantic markup can be defined as: "the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages rather than merely to define it's presentation or look.
 Semantic HTML is processed by traditional web browsers as well as by many other user agents.
 CSS is used to suggest its presentation to human users" (definition from Wikipedia -[https://en.wikipedia.org/wiki/Semantic_HTML](https://en.wikipedia.org/wiki/Semantic_HTML)).

 Semantic elements are elements with clearly defined meaning to both the browser and the developer.
 Elements like ```<header>```, ```<nav>```, ```<footer>```, or ```<article>``` do a much better job of explaining the content that is contained within the element than ```<span>``` or ```<div>```.
 This does not mean that we do not use ```<div>```s in our markup, only that we prefer the right tool (or in this case semantic element) for the job.